mozilla/mozjpeg/BUILDING.md

 - NASM or YASM (if building x86 or x86-64 SIMD extensions)
   * If using NASM, 0.98, or 2.01 or later is required for an x86 build (0.99
     and 2.00 do not work properly with libjpeg-turbo's x86 SIMD code.)
-  * If using NASM, 2.00 or later is required for an x86-64 build.
+  * If using NASM, 2.10 or later is required for an x86-64 build.
-  * If using NASM, 2.07 or later (except 2.11.08) is required for an x86-64 Mac build (2.11.08 does not work properly with libjpeg-turbo's x86-64 SIMD code when building macho64 objects.)
+  * If using NASM, 2.10 or later (except 2.11.08) is required for an x86-64 Mac build (2.11.08 does not work properly with libjpeg-turbo's x86-64 SIMD code when building macho64 objects.)
 NASM or YASM can be obtained from [MacPorts](http://www.macports.org/).
+  * If using YASM, 1.2.0 or later is required for an x86-64 build.

   The binary RPMs released by the NASM project do not work on older Linux systems, such as Red Hat Enterprise Linux 4.
 On such systems, you can